As the #1 ranked program in supply chain management, Broad is uniquely positioned to prepare students to make an impact in this high-demand area.

-According to the SCM catalog policy, supply chain management students may only take 4 credits of SCM electives.
-Due to enrollment demand and assisting students with graduating in four years, students can choose only four credits of the major selections listed below.
-Students will be dis-enrolled from additional selections.
-Specifically, students trying to take more than four credits of the below courses will be removed from any sections above the four credits.
+According to the SCM catalog policy, supply chain management students must take a minimum of 4 credits and a maximum of 6 credits of SCM electives.
+Due to enrollment demand and assisting students with graduating in four years, students can choose up to 6 credits of the major selections listed below.
+Students will be disenrolled from additional selections.
+Specifically, students trying to take more than 6 credits of the below courses will be removed from any sections above the 6 credits.

 Note: Constraints on SCM electives do not apply to SCM 460, SCM 461, SCM 462 and SCM 491; Constraint on SCM 490 may apply due to variable credit.

 Workshop in procurement contracting including terms and conditions, legal terms and conditions, and contracting negotiation

 Workshop in customs including the role of customs and border protection, supply security programs, export programs and tariffs, brokers and trusted traders.

 Simulation exercise and competition in the design and operation of global supply chains.

 Workshop with hands-on experience in enterprise resource planning applications.

 Project management concepts related to planning, execution and control of projects in supply chain environments.